-During my tenure with the Noble Foundation as a horticulture consultant, I've had the opportunity to meet many innovative growers.
+During my tenure with the Noble Research Institute as a horticulture consultant, I've had the opportunity to meet many innovative growers.
 I met one such person this past September on the farm of Tod and Jamie Hanley at a hoop house conference sponsored by the Kerr Center for Sustainable Agriculture.
 More than 100 participants had gathered to erect a 17-foot by 102-foot hoop house (aka high tunnel).
 Many hands made quick work.
 Under Tod's direction, we were able to assemble the structure in what could be a world record time - two hours.
 Material cost for this 1,700-square-foot house was less than $1,000 or about $0.60/square foot.

-For Tod, the process of designing such an inexpensive structure began two years ago when he attended a hoop house workshop conducted at the Noble Foundation.
+For Tod, the process of designing such an inexpensive structure began two years ago when he attended a hoop house workshop conducted at the Noble Research Institute.
 It was here that he was introduced to a no-frills hoop house that uses rope as an alternative to wiggle wire or lath to secure the poly covering to the frame.
 Tod liked what he saw, but had issues with the cost of the structure.
 Using his training in mechanical engineering, he quickly began a quest to improve the design while making it less expensive and quicker to assemble.

 To cut the cost of the hoops, he fabricated a hoop bender.
 Instead of the standard round tubing, he chose square steel tubing to eliminate the twisting that can occur when using a homemade bender to bend round tubing.
 Tod realized a 50 percent savings on the cost of hoops by bending his own.